 There may be a $500 fee associated with wood porting.
 It’s not cheap, and if you don’t hire the “correct” mechanic, you might not even receive what you pay for.

-Our woodworking pros suggest looking for one who can help you remotely if you can’t find a competent local mechanic.
+I strongly recommend looking for one who can help you remotely if you can’t find a competent local mechanic.
 The cost of two-way shipping could increase your total cost.
 You might not want to use UPS if you pay high customs fees and taxes.

 However, spending a few bucks on shipping is inconsequential when weighed against the saw’s potential gain over its lifetime.